Criminal Intelligence Service Austria at a glance

 Forensics

-At the crime scene every little detail counts.
+At a crime scene every little detail counts.
 Fingerprints, shards of glass, fibres from a pair of jeans, hairs and drops of blood may lead to the true culprit.
-Therefore, it is highly important to secure all traces which are then examined in the laboratories.
-Many of these examinations are conducted at Criminal Intelligence Service Austria.
-In the Chemistry, Physics, Documents and Handwriting Units as well as Biology and Microscopy Units, modern procedures are used to write expert reports for law enforcement authorities.
+Therefore, it is highly important to recover all evidence and examine it in the laboratories.
+Many of these examinations are done at Criminal Intelligence Service Austria.
+The Chemistry, Physics, Documents and Handwriting Units as well as Biology and Microscopy Units use modern procedures to draw up expert reports for law enforcement agencies.

-Identification material such as sets of fingerprints, photographs and DNA profiles are registered at Criminal Intelligence Service Austria and compared against national and international databases.
+Identification material such as fingerprints, photographs and DNA profiles are registered at Criminal Intelligence Service Austria and compared against national and international databases.
 Thus, offenders can be identified and arrested.

-The Identification Service maintains the national biometric data collection and database, compares fingerprint traces from crime scenes and analyzes DNA profiles in the DNA databases.
+The Identification Service maintains the national biometric data collection and database, compares fingerprint traces from crime scenes and analyses DNA profiles in the DNA databases.

 Back to Overview